School Board meets to discuss proposal for Broward schools job cuts

 Some of the BCPS employees in the list of 300 attended the meeting and asked school board members to reject the proposal.
 There were tears in the audience.

-School Board member Sarah Leonardi said it wasn’t easy to hear all of “the heartache” that the cuts have caused.
+School Board member Sarah Leonardi said it wasn’t easy to hear all of “the heartache” that the notifications about the cuts had caused.

 School Board member Maura McCarthy Bulman said she was concerned about the cuts’ impact on veteran staff who were close to retirement.